 Bachelor of Science in Computer Science

-With a bachelor's degree in computer science, students can obtain database management positions with telecommunications, computer software, computer design, engineering and other businesses.
-Programs teach students advanced computational theories and concepts.
+These 4-year programs teach students advanced computational theories and concepts.
 Most courses allow students to work directly with computers, operating systems, computer networks and database software programs.
 Typical courses include:

 - Computer science technology